biobakery/breadcrumbs/README.md

 * *scriptPcoa.py* Allows one to plot a principle covariance analysis (PCoA) plot of an abundance table.

+* *scriptConvertBetweenBiomeAndPCL.py* Allows one to convert between BIOME and PCL file formats.

 ## Programming Classes: ##